AIShelf

 • No package.json required - organize however you want

-• All files must be text-based (see File Requirements below)
+• Skills have no file restrictions.
+Prompts, rules, and workflows must be text-based files (see File Requirements below).

 File Requirements & Restrictions